 Interviewee A, the first interviewee, was a senior in college and started volunteering at COCOA when she was a freshman.
 She first knew COCOA in a lecture held at college by CCSW.
 As she got to know it, she became more interested in volunteering there and thought it could be helpful to her dream to be a teacher.
 After she started volunteering, she saw the hard realities of child poverty with her own eyes.
 She gradually knew that the ordinary life for her was hard for some to get.

-Since the day of the interview was her last day at COCOA due to her graduation from college, she made a farewell speech and said “knowledge can be kindness.”
-The knowledge here means “knowing fragility in heart of various humans”.
+Since the day of the interview was her last day at COCOA due to her graduation from college, she made a farewell speech and said “Knowledge can be kindness.”
+The knowledge here means “knowing fragility in the heart of various humans”.
 For example, your words for students can hurt them unintentionally.
-If you ask a student who does not go to school “how about your homework?”, how do you think they feel?
-Imagine one’s feelings when you ask a student who is in financial difficulties “where did you travel during vacation?”
+If you ask a student who does not go to school “How about your homework?”, how do you think they feel?
+Imagine one’s feelings when you ask a student who is in financial difficulties “Where did you travel during vacation?”
 You can find all of these communications are common among teachers or friends at school.
-Actually, those who live without financial or environmental difficulties may never feel uncomfortable against these words, but many of the students gathering at COCOA do.
-She said that volunteer experience at COCOA taught her the importance of consideration in words for students, and she was fortunate to learn it before becoming a teacher.
+Those who live without financial or environmental difficulties may never feel uncomfortable with these words, but many of the students gathering at COCOA do.
+She said that her volunteer experience at COCOA taught her the importance of consideration in words for students, and she was fortunate to learn it before becoming a teacher.

-Interviewee B, the second interviewee, was motivated in volunteering when she saw a recruitment poster of COCOA at college.
-Originally, she had a part-time job at a major Japanese corporation which handles correspondence courses, but could not agree with its high expenses charged to its student users.
-As she herself had struggled with financial problems in education, she wanted to help children with financial difficulties.
+Interviewee B, the second interviewee, was motivated to volunteer when she saw a recruitment poster of COCOA at college.
+Originally, she had a part-time job at a major Japanese corporation that handles correspondence courses but could not agree with the high expenses charged to its student users.
+As she had struggled with financial problems in education, she wanted to help children with financial difficulties.
 She always keeps it in her mind to communicate actively with students in COCOA, which is uncommon in cram school.
 She said she becomes happy when her former students come to see her.

 As with all other public facilities, COCOA was affected seriously by COVID-19.
 Since the government declared the state of emergency in April 2020, it closed for a while.
 Although online lessons were getting more popular, COCOA decided not to adopt them and not to use such technical tools.
 It was because such tools were not affordable for some students, besides, COCOA placed the most importance on warm-hearted communications.
-After state of emergency was lifted, COCOA reopened with infection prevention as long as it can, such as cutting the number of desks to keep physical distance and arranging another room specially for students preparing for entrance exams.
-Students used to interact with each other eating snacks during break time before the pandemic, but now they cannot due to Covid-19.
+After the state of emergency was lifted, COCOA reopened with infection prevention as long as it could, such as cutting the number of desks to keep physical distance and arranging another room, especially for students preparing for entrance exams.
+Students used to interact with each other by eating snacks during break time before the pandemic, but now they cannot due to COVID-19.
 Break time was not just for relaxing but also for volunteer-student or student-student communications.
 All volunteers we interviewed said that they feel sad about less opportunity to communicate with students than before.

 After looking around COCOA’s lesson, Mr. Tamura at CCSW said “I hope that students will return here as volunteers in the future.”
 As mentioned at the beginning of this article, there is a matter of intergenerational reproduction of poverty.
-It means that if parents are poor, their children consequently grow poor.
-However, even such children grown up in poor can learn human warmth at COCOA through communications with volunteers.
+It means that if parents are poor, their children consequently grow up poor.
+However, even such children can learn human warmth at COCOA through communications with volunteers.
 They will surely be able to help others next.